 Abortion is one of the safest surgical procedures for women in the United States.
-Fewer than 0.5% of women obtaining abortions experience a complication, and the risk of death associated with abortion is about one-tenth that associated with childbirth.
+Fewer than 0.05% of women obtaining abortions experience a complication.

 Pregnancies and Their Outcomes

-•In 2011, 93% of Texas counties had no abortion clinic.
-35% of Texas women lived in these counties.
+•In 2014, some 96% of Texas counties had no clinics that provided abortions, and 43% of Texas women lived in those counties.

 Restrictions on Abortion

-- A woman must receive state-directed counseling that includes information designed to discourage her from having an abortion and then wait 24 hours before the procedure is provided.
+- Most women must receive state-directed counseling that includes information designed to discourage her from having an abortion, and then wait 24 hours before the procedure is provided.

-- The use of telemedicine for the performance of medication abortion is prohibited.
+- Medication abortion must be provided using the FDA protocol.
+The use of telemedicine to administer medication abortion is prohibited.

 - The parent of a minor must consent and be notified before an abortion is provided.

 - Public funding is available for abortion only in cases of life endangerment, rape or incest.

 - A woman must undergo an ultrasound at least 24 hours before obtaining an abortion; the provider must show and describe the image to the woman.